-- The interaction among the students was good - The students were enthusiastic about the workshop - The students showed high levels of engagement - \gg What was the best aspect of the workshop

-Non-formal learning and RMA in the school environment

-- Do you see some challenges in delivering nonformal learning methods and RMA in the school environment? - In what ways do you think the non-formal learning methods and RMA as an assessment tool can be adopted to the school curriculum? - What support do you think is needed to ensure their adoption to the school curriculum?
+- The interaction among the students was XE good - The students were enthusiastic about the XE workshop - The students showed high levels of X engagement - What was the best aspect of the workshop X Non-formal learning and RMA in the school environment - Do you see some challenges in delivering non-XE formal learning methods and RMA in the school environment? - In what ways do you think the non-formal XE learning methods and RMA as an assessment tool can be adopted to the school curriculum? - What support do you think is needed to XE ensure their adoption to the school curriculum?